Hinganghat

 Hinganghat is surrounded on two sides by the Wena River, which provides natural resources.
 National Highway 44 (old Name NH-7), a part of the North-South Corridor, passes through the city.
 Hinganghat is located in the fertile Wardha Valley; it was historically a center of the Indian cotton trade and a major centre for grains.
 The tehsil of Hinganghat comprises about 76 villages.
 The main language spoken in Hinganghat is Marathi.
-Hinganghat is the ninth biggest city in Vidharbha the region of Maharashtra and ranks 436 in India [According to the 2011 census].
+Hinganghat is the ninth biggest city in Vidharbha and ranks 436 in India according to the 2011 census.

 Baba Amte, the social worker who helped people suffering from Leprosy, was born in Hinganghat.
-It hosts the largest Cotton mandi in Maharashtra state.
-Also, it has the tallest statue of lord Vithoba (52 ft) on the banks of river Wena.
+It hosts the largest cotton mandi in Maharashtra state.

 History

 Hinganghat is 1500 years old.
-The City was named Dandungram in the century 5 CE.
+The city was named Dandungram in the century 5 CE.
 Reign of Rani Prabhavati Gupta, the queen of the Vakataka Dynasty, was also here.
 The new name Hinganghat fall because of the availability of Hing (assafoetida) trees and ghats of the Vena river.

-The Development of Hinganghat was followed by the British and the Municipal Council of Hinganghat which was established on 17 May 1873.
+The development of Hinganghat was followed by the British and the Municipal Council of Hinganghat which was established on 17 May 1873.
 The first water tank here was built in 1873.
 The Municipal Council's Hall was built in 1904.
 The first Election of the Municipal Council was held in the year 1927.
 The Wena Dam was created by Municipal Council.
 Presently, seven water tanks are available.
 The city was historically a major centre of cotton and soyabean oil.
 Presently, Hinganghat is the largest industrial hub in Wardha District and ranking 4th in the Nagpur Division.
 The Dal mills and oil mills are also available here.